Overview

 Laminar must be initialized once at the entry point of the application.

-For FastAPI, this is typically main.py
+For FastAPI, this is typically main.py, right before creating app.

 from dotenv import load_dotenv